1. Policy on Harassment –

 - File complaints with the Department of Education concerning any alleged failure to comply with FERPA’s requirements.

-All currently registered and former students at ISMMS have the right to review and inspect their official education records at the School in accordance with these rules.
-Official education records are those regularly maintained by the School.
-These include admissions and academic records prepared and maintained by the Registrar.
-Students who wish to review their records should make an appointment with the Associate Dean for Student Affairs or the Registrar.
+All currently registered and former students of Icahn School of Medicine at Mount Sinai have the right to review and inspect their official education records at the School (including, for example, admissions and academic records prepared and maintained by the Registrar) in accordance with these rules.
+Students who wish to review their records should make an appointment with the Registrar.
 Access will be granted within 45 days from the receipt of the written request to inspect records.

-Students may not copy records unless the failure to produce copies would prevent the student from exercising his/her right to inspect and review records
+Students may not copy records unless the failure to produce copies would prevent the student from exercising his/her right to inspect and review records.
+A copying fee will be charged.

 B. Limitation on Access –